auraxangelic/libgdx-tts/README.md

 On desktop, when a new `speak` call is made, a small bit of the previous audio will be played.

 ## Information
-Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one `Gdx.audio#newAudioDevice`.
+Created using FreeTTS source: https://freetts.sourceforge.io/ and using the audio player of LibGDX `AudioDevice`.